KY-024 Linear, magnetic hall sensor

 // The program reads the current values of the input pins

-// and outputs them to the serial output
+// and prints them to the serial output

 }